oddbird/oddsite/content/2017/1/26/we-are-not-neutral.rst

 and the people we care about.
-We expect 2017 to continue that trend — with threats to health insurance, immigrants, people of color, lgbtqai+ people, muslims, women, native people, and so on.
+We expect 2017 to continue that trend — with threats to health insurance, immigrants, people of color, LGBTQAI+ people, muslims, women, native people, and so on.

 I don't have any magic words,